-The membership of Committees and panels and outside bodies, and positions of Chairman and Vice Chairman approved in accordance with the constitution, was approved for the municipal year in accordance with political proportionality rules.
+• The membership of Committees and panels and outside bodies, and positions of Chairman and Vice Chairman, was approved for the municipal year in accordance with political proportionality rules.
 Council also approved membership of positions on the Combined Authority to ensure effective representation on this body.